 We’ve got to ask you about that insane ending.
 Was that always the plan from day one, or did it just evolve over time?

-ARCHIVE is available on digital download from January 18th.
+ARCHIVE is available on Blu-ray and DVD from July 12th.
 You can read our review here.